Highland Community College (Kansas): 1955–1960

-1960-1965
+1960–1965

 In 1960 Highland Began offering classes at the Barracks in Fort Leavenworth with standard liberal arts courses and more refined trades.
-In 1962 Dr. Flint purchased a home in town.
+In 1962, Flint purchased a home in town.
 In 1964 Robert Corders office building was purchased for $20,000 and remodeled into a girl's dormitory to house 36 girls.
 The building was done remodeled in 1965 which boosted the capacity to 76.
-Rubeti was converted to a boy's dorm after the purchase.
-Dr. Flint resigned to become the president of Kansas City Kansas Community College in 1965.
-Apon his departure flint sold his home to the college making it the official highland presidents' home.
+Rubeti was converted to a boys' dorm after the purchase.
+Flint resigned to become the president of Kansas City Kansas Community College in 1965.
+Upon his departure Flint sold his home to the college making it the official highland presidents' home.

-1965-1970
+1965–1970

 In the summer of 1965 Tony Woodrum was hired as president.
 1965 was also the same year that the Kansas legislator reorganized the junior college system throughout the state. the reorganization caused the school to change its name from Doniphan County Junior college to Highland community junior college despite still being owned by the county.
 The new law didn't stop at the name change however, the new law required that all students pay tuition and allowed for the college to charge more money for out of state tuition.
 Enrollment also increased during this period as draft deferrals were being offered to students during the Vietnam War draft.
 In 1966 the Library-Student Union building was completed. the building was funded with revenue bonds and a grant for $111,000 from the United States Office of Education resulting in a grand total of $233,914.
 The Highland Alumni Association was reorganized in March 1969.
 The north central accreditation team visited campus in 1969 but couldn't recommend the campus for accreditation due to financial problems and poor facilities.